j00ml4/joomla-svn-clone/testing/branches/2007-12-17/unittest/README.txt

 Joomla! v1.5 Unit-Test Platform
 ===============================

-The Joomla Unit-testing platform is built using SimpleTest for PHP and provides a easy solution for testing Class level code within the Joomla framework.
+The Joomla Unit-testing platform is built using PHPUnit for PHP and provides an easy solution for testing Class level code within the Joomla framework.

  * How does it work?
  * Locations of the Framework and UnitTest Platform